pbrisbin/basil/README.md

 * It's not a very big wheel to reinvent

-The heart of basil is tiny (~150 sloc).
+The heart of basil is tiny.
 This is not including the skype server and plugins which would've been written for a hubot fork anyway.

 * Hubot's not that special